filippi-claudia/champ/docs/vmc_problematic_cblocks.md

 - [ ] ***#105 common block /orbval/***
 **PROBLEM:** \
 It shares variables with common block /multislatern/, they should be condensed in just one.\
+Shares dorb and ddorb with common block /slater/.\
 **SOLUTION:** \
 TODO